TITLE 89: SOCIAL SERVICES

 E) documentation to support qualifications;

-F) documentation of vehicle insurance for those employees who provide client transportation in their own vehicles;
+F) documentation of vehicle insurance for those employees who provide participant transportation in their own vehicles;

-G) documentation that the websites for the federal Department of Health and Human Services and the Illinois Department of Healthcare and Family Services, Office of Inspector General, were checked for excluded providers;
+G) documentation that the websites for the federal Department of Health and Human Services (HHS) and HFS, Office of Inspector General, were checked for excluded providers; and

-H) documentation of a criminal background check and waiver, if applicable, as required by the Illinois Healthcare Worker Background Check Act [225 ILCS 46]; and
+H) documentation of a criminal background check and waiver, if applicable, as required by the Illinois Healthcare Worker Background Check Act [225 ILCS 46] and an online check of the Adult Protective Services Registry, as required by the Adult Protective Services Act [320 ILCS 20/7.5(c)].

-e) All Department required documentation to support units of service requested for reimbursement shall be retained in paper or electronic format for a minimum of six years from the termination date of the Provider Agreement.
+e) All Department required documentation to support units of service requested for reimbursement shall be retained in paper or electronic format for a minimum of 6 years after the ending year for its creation date or the ending year when it was last in effect, whichever is later.

 f) Ongoing quality improvement, reviewed at least annually, through: